Veröffentlicht am Sonntag, 23. Dezember 2012 09:15

 If it was a carnivorous shark it has to be an extremely large individual as Dr. Shuker (2003) already remarked.
 If we consider the great white shark as a probable candidate it must have been an individual fairly well exceeding the accepted maximum length.
 Additionally there is the problem that the presence of C. carcharias around Scotland at least seems possible to some but the only evidence are unverified sightings and the finding of a fossilized tooth (Lumley, 2011; Wren, 2012).
 Furthermore until now there is no evidence that a carnivorous shark carcass can become the same appearance like a pseudoplesiosaur.

 The main argument for the carnivorous identity and against a basking shark with its tiny teeth is the description of “large pointed teeth”.
 But the important question then is how accurate was the description of Mr. Rankin?
-We cannot say anything about the intention and of him personally but from his report and the new presented evidence we can judge that he certainly was not accurate in every detail and only to a certain degree.
+We do not know him and so cannot say anything about the intention and of him personally but from his given report and the new presented evidence we can judge that he was not accurate in every detail and only to a certain degree.
 It was dismissed before for example that the animal showed no signs of rotting, was absolutely complete and unmarred.
 Instead the overall description indicates clearly a decomposed shark as was also acknowledged from both local newspapers.
-Considering all of this some doubts can arise that his report is accurate.
 Also, in the detail of the length of the teeth after thirty-eight years, he himself stated that “perhaps” the teeth had been as large as his first distal phalanx bone.

 In opposite to C. carcharias the common presence of C. maximus around and even in the Firth of Clyde instead is well documented (Fairfax, 1998) also the appearance as pseudoplesiosaur.
 Regarding the “large pointed teeth” and in contrary to Dr. Shuker (2003) we cannot dismiss a basking shark identity so easily because at least there was one very similar description of some body parts from a Chilean pseudoplesiosaur carcass of 1991 (luisrn, 2008).
 Even if we assume that Mr. Rankin was talking about real teeth the previously mentioned question remains how accurate was his description?
 All in all a basking shark identity seems more plausible and more probably than anything else.
 Especially now as we have some newspaper accounts clearly stating that it was a basking shark and that an expert had done this identification.
 But in order to solely dismiss any doubts some questions remain for example regarding the identity of the said expert or some other helpful evidence like a photo of the carcass.